bogdan/bogdan.github.com/slides/fighting_fat_models/one/01_slide.md

   * Some observer code stays in model
 * Have some problems with testing
 * Makes the app more fragmented
-* "Not done well in Rails"

 !SLIDE
 ### Support parameter in model

-Solved by not persisted attributes.

     @@@ ruby
     class Comment < AR::Base